In this guide you’ll learn:

 All that from harvesting, packaging, and selling personal data.

-And to give you an idea how good they are in their business, check out this piece of one person’s quest to figure out how some companies on the internet knew his personal data.
+And to give you an idea of how good they are in their business, check out this piece of one person’s quest to figure out how some companies on the internet knew his data.

 They do not agree, though, and claim to process data of 10% of the world’s population.
 Only two countries – China and India – have more population than Acxiom’s list of persons whose personal data they have processed.

 Data brokers collect and process just about any data category they can collect.
 Whatever data is good for them.
 Acxiom processes 1500 data points per person.